-Tell us, what’s your favorite City of Grand Rapid activity?
+Tell us, what’s your favorite City of Grand Rapids activity?
 Did it make our list?

 Lions and tigers and bears- and more!
 Every kid loves a trip to the zoo!
 Not only can you enjoy the many animal exhibits, but John Ball Zoo in the city of Grand Rapids also offers classes, camps, Twilight Tours, Overnight Adventures, Animal Adventures and special events throughout the year for even more hands-on learning.

 MLK Pool 900 Fuller Ave SE, Grand Rapids, MI 49506

 Richmond Park Pool 1101 Richmond St NW, Grand Rapids, MI 49504

 Briggs Park Pool 350 Knapp St NE, Grand Rapids, MI 49505

 City residents can cool off at one of three mega pools in the city.
 Boasting huge slides and shallow and deep ends, pools are big fun in the city.

 What they love even more is the price: historically for residents it’s just $1/kid and $2 for ages 18+ to take a dip!
 (Non residents can come, too, for $4/person.)

 03) Play and Learn at the Grand Rapids Children’s Museum

 With so much to do, your kids will have fun for hours.
 Exhibits rotate on a monthly basis, but some favorites include Little GR, Amazing Dinosaurs, Just Fort Fun, Wee Discover, Just Playing Around and Bubbles.
 Come on Thursday Family Night (every Thursday from 5 PM – 8 PM) for $3 admission!